 (2019) with Miranda Stanyon, ‘“A Possession for Eternity”: Thomas De Quincey’s Feeling for War’.
 In Writing War in Britain and France, 1370–1854: A History of Emotions, Stephanie Downes, Katrina O’Loughlin, and Andrew Lynch (eds), (Routledge), 219–237.

-2017 ‘“A Pleasure to Gaze on Great Conflicts’: Violence and Epicurean Philosophy’.
-In Cultural Perceptions of Violence in the Hellenistic World, edited by M.W.
-Champion and Lara O’Sullivan, 157–173.
-(London and New York: Routledge).
+(2017) ‘“A Pleasure to Gaze on Great Conflicts’: Violence and Epicurean Philosophy’.
+In Cultural Perceptions of Violence in the Hellenistic World, M.W.
+Champion and Lara O’Sullivan (eds), (Routledge), 157–173.

 (2017) ‘“War is the Father and King of All”: Discourses, Experiences, and Theories of Hellenistic Violence’.
 In Cultural Perceptions of Violence in the Hellenistic World, edited by M.W.
 Champion and L. O’Sullivan, (Routledge), 1–20.

-2015 ‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
-In Understanding Emotions in Early Europe, edited by A. Lynch and M.W.
-Champion, 27–50.
-(Turnhout: Brepols).
+(2015) ‘Representing Emotions in Three Byzantine Orations of Michael Psellos’.
+In Understanding Emotions in Early Europe, A. Lynch and M.W.
+Champion (eds), (Brepols), 27–50.

-2015 ‘Understanding Emotions: “The Things They Left Behind”’.
+(2015) ‘Understanding Emotions: “The Things They Left Behind”’.
 In Understanding Emotions in Early Europe, Michael Champion and Andrew Lynch edited by idem, ix–xxxiv.
-(Turnhout: Brepols).
+(Brepols).